estafermo/estafermo.github.io/_posts/2016-03-01-vulnhub-nullbyte-vm.markdown

 {% endhighlight %}
 <p>
 and then run the process and voilá, root.
 This was pure luck because i could only do that if the parameter passed which i assumed was 'ps' didn't have the full path.
-<br><p> Saw other people resolution and i must learn how to gdb.
+<br><p> Saw other people resolution and i must learn how to gdb properly.
 Others created a newly ps and changed the path to prioritize.
 Anyway, my deadlock in this was one the damn image, Neverless it was pure fun. :)